jorgebucaran/superfine/README.md

 </script>
 ```

-Now, rather than anonymous state updates, how about sending messages to a central store like in Hyperapp?
+Now, rather than anonymous state updates, how about dispatching messages to a central store like in Elm or Redux?
 No problem.
-Here's a minimal implementation you can use or remix in your own projects.
+Here's a minimal implementation you can use and remix in your own projects.
 [Try it here](https://cdpn.io/vqRZmy).

 ```html
 <script type="module">